-Host Bus Operation
+5 Host Bus Operation

-This chapter describes the bus slave and bus master read and write cycles.
-It also describes the termination cycles by the bus master and bus slave.
+This chapter describes the commands and operations of read and write cycles for a bus slave and a bus master.
+It also explains the initiation of termination cycles by the bus master or bus slave.

 5.1 Overview